PierreBedoucha/inf109/README.md

 Python exercises for inf109 - autumn 2017

 ## Assignment 5

 INF109 – Computer Programming for Science
-•	This is the fifth of X assignments.
+- This is the fifth of X assignments.
 You can get a total of 15 points for this assignment.
-•	The submission deadline is Monday, XXXXXXXX, 23.59.
+- The submission deadline is Monday, XXXXXXXX, 23.59.
-•	Please submit your assignment as a single .py file on mitt.uib.no.
+- Please submit your assignment as a single .py file on mitt.uib.no.
-•	This assignment text is available only in English, but you can of course use Norwegian in your programs.
+- This assignment text is available only in English, but you can of course use Norwegian in your programs.
-•	The tasks should be submitted individually, i.e. it should be your own work.
+- The tasks should be submitted individually, i.e. it should be your own work.
 However some cooperation and discussion is allowed.

-Hangman
+## Hangman ##

 You have seen graphics.py to draw some lines and shapes on your screen.
 To make it a bit more fun, you will program the popular game Hangman for this week’s assignment using the grahpics.py package.
 In the game Hangman the goal of the player is to correctly guess all the letters in a secret word.
 The secret word is shown with a row of underscores, which also indicates the number of letters in the word.
 By suggesting a letter at a time, the player can try to find out which word is hidden behind the underscores.
 If the player guesses a correct letter, then this letter will be displayed on the screen in all the correct positions in the word.
 The player wins the game if he has correctly guessed all the letters of the word within at most 7 misses.

 As an example here, the game will start by displaying _ _ _ _ _
 if the secret word is hello.
 If the player types the letter h, he/she gets to see h _ _ _ _
-h and if he then types l, he gets to see h _ l l _
+and if he then types l, he gets to see h _ l l _
 If after that, he types t or h or l, and then he will still see h _ l l _

 ## Tasks
- All tasks are described below and followed each other; you will use functions from previous tasks.
+- All tasks are described below and followed each other; you will use functions from previous tasks.

-Task 1A: Hide the secret word
+### Task 1A: Hide the secret word
 In the game Hangman, our program needs to keep track of which letters of the secret word have been guessed correctly.
 We need also to be able to display a combination of letters and underscores as described before.
 For this purpose, a list is useful.
 Task 1 is to make a Python function makeCopy(secretWord).
 This function shall take as parameter a string secretWord and it shall return a list secretList that consists of as many ”_” as there are letters in secretWord.

 For example, you could do:
 ```Python
 def makeCopy(secretWord):